Aipcecodes/codes/MD - Code of Ethics.md

    **Privacy**

    1. The journalist is obliged to respect the right to privacy and dignity of persons, including of deceased persons.
-   2. Interfering with one’s privacy is allowed only when the disclosure of facts pursues a public interest.
+   2. Interfering with one's privacy is allowed only when the disclosure of facts pursues a public interest.
    3. The journalist reports about the private behavior of a public person who performs a public function without their consent only when such behavior affects their capacity of performing the public function or there is another well-grounded reason for offering such information to the society.
    4. The journalist reports about the private behavior of a private person only if such behavior disturbs public order or infringes the rights of other persons.
    5. The journalist does not provide to the public morbid details of crimes, accidents or natural disasters, or details of suicidal techniques.
 The same rules apply to visual items (photographs, videos).